 Approximately 17,000 high school and university students from more than 120 countries participated in the competition; however, only a select number of students chose to go on to Part Three, and an even smaller number were able to complete that portion.

 As part of her award, she’ll receive a $2,750 stipend IBM head to travel to an IBM head office to meet executives and recruiters, an HTC Vive virtual reality headset and a "Master of the Mainframe" hoodie.
 IBM also invited McKee to its largest conference of the year: THINK 2018.
-At the Las Vegas event, held earlier this month, McKee was recognized on stage in front of thousands of conference attendees.
+At the Las Vegas event, held in March 2018, McKee was recognized on stage in front of thousands of conference attendees.